johageko/johageko/README.md

-- 👋 Hi, I’m @johageko; actually my name is Joachim.
+- 👋 Hello,my name is Joachim.
 I live in Ottawa, Ontario.
-- 👀 I’m interested in data science and other stuff.
-For more information about me, just have a look at my website @ www.reinbekconsulting.ca.
+- 👀 I’m interested in data, language, business and politics.
+For more information about me, just have a look at www.reinbekconsulting.ca.
-- 🌱 I’m currently learning Python.
+- 🌱 I have been learning Python for some time now.
+Recently, I moved a bit beyond it at le Wagon Montreal.
 - 💞️ I’m looking to collaborate on sundry projects.
 - 📫 How to reach me: Just drop me a line at joachim.kolb@gmail.com